Rapid-Vision/rdocgen/vitepress/docs/getting-started.md

 # Getting started

 `rdocgen` is an alternative to python documentation generators that use standard docstrings.
-It uses inline comments as source of descriptions and exports documentation in markdown files compatible with SSG tools such as [vitepress](https://vitepress.dev/).
+It uses inline comments as the source of descriptions and exports documentation in markdown files compatible with SSG tools such as [VitePress](https://vitepress.dev/).

 Write documentation like this:
 ```python